Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++
 ### Next Steps

+- Represent Archival Hierarchy with no item descriptions
-- Law Collections Described in EAD
+- Law Collections
   - Difficult to represent as items in DSpace
 - EAD Hierarchy to be represented in a manifest
 - Informed our design